aragon/aragon.js/docs/APP.md

 -   `address` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** Address to modify.

-Single-emission observable that emits if the modification succeeded or was cancelled by the user.
+Returns a single-emission observable that emits if the modification succeeded or was cancelled by the user.

 ### events